josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * Once you are in the project, navigate to **Model Management** tab using the side bar
 * In **Model Management**, you will see information of the model that you just deployed
 * Navigate to **Model Evaluation** tab using the side bar
-* You can see the four metrics that we call `track_production_metrics` function with earlier are being tracked
+* You can see the four metrics are being tracked.
+These are the the metrics we called `track_production_metrics` function with earlier in step 3

 Again, 1 minute of trial simulates 1 month in real life. **keep an eye on the model performance in the Model Evaluation tab.
 We recommend that you come back here in a couple of minutes and go through the rest of this tutorial.**